 What is Phosphoric Acid?

 Orthophosphoric acid refers to phosphoric acid.
 Phosphoric Acid is a weak acid with chemical formula H3PO4.

 Phosphoric Acid is an acid-containing four atoms of oxygen, one atom of phosphorus, and three atoms of hydrogen.
 It is also known as phosphoric(V) acid or orthophosphoric acid.
 It is present in teeth and bone and helps in metabolic processes.
-In its liquid form, it appears as a clear, colorless solution and in its solid form, it appears as transparent, crystalline solid.
+In its liquid form, it appears as a clear, colourless solution and in its solid form, it appears as transparent, crystalline solid.